 Just off Piazza Navona and only a few meters from the Museo di Roma there’s the Enoteca Cul de Sac.
-Don’t get confused by the French name: this spot is an Italian wine bar offering a big collection of Italian regional wines as well as a nice lunch and dinner menu.
+Don’t let the French name confuse you!
+This spot is an Italian wine bar offering a big collection of Italian regional wines as well as a nice lunch and dinner menu.
 Choose between some traditional Roman dish options.

 Insider tip: Try their pâtés with champagne, cognac and truffles!